p

 BUTTERFLIES & PLANTS III

 A Dorantes Longtail, one of many species attracted to Cosmos (4 Oct 2005) (L).
-The Zilpa Longtail has been recorded in Arizona only a few times.
+The Zilpa Longtail is a rare Mexican influx species in Arizona.
 Here one basks on a branch (23 Oct 2005) (Karen LeMay photo) (R).

 A Silver-spotted Skipper takes a drink at the pond (23 May 2007).